brunodifranco/project-airbnb-classification/README.md

 # 6. **Machine Learning Models**

-<p align="justify"> Seven models were trained using cross-validation, so we can provide predictions on the five most likely countries for an US Airbnb user to book their next destinations: </p>
+<p align="justify"> Initially, seven models were trained using cross-validation, so we can provide predictions on the five most likely countries for an US Airbnb user to book their next destinations: </p>

 - Logistic Regression
 - Decision Tree Classifier